-Under AB 1661, the district has collaborated with San Bernardino County Superintendent of Schools to develop a transportation agreement to maintain students in foster care at their school of origin when in the best interest of the child.
-The district has a Foster Youth Liaison who can assist.
+Under AB 1661, the District has collaborated with San Bernardino County Superintendent of Schools to develop a transportation agreement to maintain students in foster care at their school of origin when in the best interest of the child.
+The district has Foster Youth Liaisons who can assist.
+Please contact Child Welfare and Attendance at (909) 873-4336, ext.
+2206 for assistance.

-Free Meals
+Free Meals 49391 and 49392

 Breakfast and lunch meals that meet Federal Nutrition Standards are available at each school site daily.
-Complete nutrition information is available at kec.rialto.k12.ca.us.
-Choose the Nutrition Services' web page under the 'Parent' tab.
+Complete nutrition information is available at rialtousd.org by selecting the "Student Nutrition" tab in the menu below the picture on the main page.
 As of the 2018-2019 school year, Rialto Unified School District implemented a new option available to all schools participating in the National School Lunch and School Breakfast Programs called the Community Eligibility Provision (CEP).
-All students enrolled in the school district are eligible to receive a healthy breakfast, lunch (and supper if in an after school program) at school at no charge to your household each day of the school year.
+All students enrolled in the school district are eligible to receive a healthy breakfast, and lunch (and supper if in an after-school program) at school at no charge to your household each day of the school year.
+Our Fresh Fruit and Vegetable Program is available at select schools through a grant provided by the State.
+Fruits and Vegetables are introduced to students with educational information about the item of the day.
 Your child(ren) will be able to participate in these meal programs without having to pay a fee or submit a meal application.
 The District looks forward to serving nutritious, well-balanced meals to your child(ren) all year long.
-We request all parents/guardians to speak with their child(ren) to encourage them to eat their school breakfast and lunch every day.
-During the summer students can continue enjoying meals and educational activities that promote healthy eating, encourage physical activity, and nurture skills learned at school.
-Nutrition Services provides meals at multiple locations throughout the city, free of charge, for all individuals ages 1-18 years.
-Daily entrées at all grade levels will be selected based on input from student taste testing sessions.
+When available, student menus will use produce that has been grown and harvested in our school gardens.
+We request all parents/guardians/families speak with their child(ren) to encourage them to eat their school breakfast and lunch every day.
+During the summer, students can continue enjoying meals and educational activities that promote healthy eating, encourage physical activity, and nurture skills learned at school.
+Child Nutrition provides meals at multiple locations throughout the city, free of charge, for all individuals ages 1-18 years.
+Daily entrées at all grade levels will be selected based on input from student taste-testing sessions.